Seymour22/Survival-analysis/README.md

 [Project2](https://github.com/Seymour22/Computational-biology/blob/main/Project%202:%20Survival%20analysis%20for%20brest%20cancer.ipynb) illustrates a survival analysis.
 Here we investigate if the survival of patients with breast cancer is associated with the detection of axillary nodes.

-[Project3](https://github.com/Seymour22/Computational-biology/blob/main/Project%203:%20Preprocessing%20steps%20for%20GWAS%20using%20PLINK.ipynb) illustrates some of the preprocessing steps for a GWAS study.